Planning Projects On The Homestead

 How to Plan Projects on the Homestead

 I have broken things down into 12 easy steps that will help you to create a plan for the upcoming year.
-My goal is for this new approach to planning is to motivate rather than overwhelm you.

 I made each step easy so you can go through them quickly getting you on the fast track to project planning.
-By the end, you will have an actionable list that you can use as a tool throughout the entire year.

 Step #1.
-Set aside the time
+Set aside the time as a couple

-Trust me on this, scheduling out planning time is important.
-You want to make sure you are both there and completely present both mentally and physically.
+You want to make sure you are both there and completely present mentally and physically.
 No distractions.
 No temptations of work looming over your heads.
-Pick a day that is less busy than others so you are not frustrated by tasks that are not getting done at the time.

 Hubby and I plan on at least 1/2 a day with a nice meal after as our reward.
-This really ensures we are both there 100% without any outside distractions pulling our thoughts away.
+This ensures we are both there 100% without any outside distractions pulling our thoughts away.

 I know, coming up with an afternoon just to plan out projects together seems like a lot of time wasted, but it will be worth it in the end.
-Spending time now will save you hours and hours of time, not to mention money in the long run.
-Look at is an investment in the future of your homestead.

 Another tip is to clear the house out.
 If you have little ones, make sure you have something for them to do.
 By keeping them occupied, you can put all of your attention into planning.